AmirhosseinOlyaei/facebook-tailwind/README.md

 - issue : Start the Tailwind CLI build process
   -
-	  Run the CLI tool to scan your template files for classes and build your CSS.
+	>Run the CLI tool to scan your template files for classes and build your CSS.

   ``` TW
       npx tailwindcss -i ./src/tailwind.css -o ./css/styles.css --watch
   ```

-- issue : Run: `yarn` to build the packages this project depends on.
+- issue : Run `yarn` to build the packages this project depends on.
 	-
-	  a new #bash tab for each line of code in #vscode
+	>a new #bash tab for each line of code in #vscode

   ``` bash
       cd facebook-tailwind